spannerisms/BRRSuiteGUI/README.md

 4. Set the `Trim to` field to a 0 or close-to-zero sample, with the number found using Audacity.
 This should give enough room for the waveform to loop nicely, but ideally as close to the beginning as possible for a smaller output.
 5. Set the `First loop sample` field to a 0 or close-to-zero sample as close to the beginning as possible that looks like it could smoothly transition in from the selected endpoint.
 6. Click `Create loop candidates`
 7. Trawl through all the candidates in the `Listen` box.
-If any candidate sounds good or close to good, I write down its `Loop start input` in the box labeled `SCRATCH`
+If any candidate sounds good or close to good, I write down its `Loop start input` in the `SCRATCH` area.
 8. After every candidate has been listened to, take one value from the SCRATCH area and set it as the `Loop sample` in the `Fine adjustments` box.
 9. Listen to the samples generated for any that sound perfect, not just "good".
 If a perfect sample is found:
      - Re-examine the audio for any quiet buzzing or other anomalies.